sizhongbin/sizhongbin.github.io/OrnaNote/hidden/Class.md

 ### Visible Abilities

 - Bastille *I/II*: *5%/7%* ward regen and *10/12* turns ward from start, but battle starts with *50%/60%* ward only.
 Up to *1.5x/1.6x* base def/res/dex/mag/atk at 100% ward.
+- Collateral Damage *IV/V*: 15% chance on hit to deal *30%/40%* of amount of elementless damage.
+Focus the lowest HP enemy in battle.
+- Siphon Ward: 1% of ward dmg taken turns into Mana.
+- Second Chance: 50% chance to survive a lethal hit, but reduced chance for subsequent triggers.
+- Steadfast II: 50% status protection.
+- Guardian: 1.1x base def/res/dex/mag/atk when defending territories.
+- Hercules: 1.15x off-hand stats.
+- Crest of Avalon: 1.2x base def/res/dex/mag/atk when full charged.
+- Ursa: 1.15x two-handed weapon att.
+Ward is calculated with ( hp + mana ) / 5 instead of 2.
+Chance to counter attack.

 ### Hidden Abilities